Skip to content

 HIPAA (US health data), TCPA (US telemarketing rules), ACMA (Australian communications), and GDPR (EU data protection) compliance is not optional for businesses that handle customer phone calls and sensitive data.
 TCPA violations alone can carry statutory damages of $500 to $1,500 per call, which is why a published, included compliance posture matters more than a marketing claim.

-As of June 2026, Trillet includes HIPAA, TCPA, ACMA, and GDPR compliance on every plan at no additional cost.
-Among the rest, the picture is mixed: Phonely offers HIPAA only through its enterprise tier and a separate Business Associate Agreement, UpFirst offers a BAA on its Custom tier, and Dialzara markets compliance across its tiers.
+As of July 2026, Trillet includes HIPAA, TCPA, ACMA, and GDPR compliance on every plan at no additional cost.
+Among the rest, the picture is mixed: Phonely offers HIPAA only through its enterprise tier and a separate Business Associate Agreement, and Dialzara markets compliance across its tiers.
 Smith.ai sends contradictory signals (its own receptionist page says it is not HIPAA-compliant).
 AIRA, Marlie, and Echowin claim compliance without publishing proof, so those should be treated as unverified.
 Hey Rosie, Goodcall, and Frontdesk do not publish compliance certifications at all.

 This does not mean the platforms without included compliance are non-compliant.
 It means the responsibility falls on you as the business owner to verify coverage, often by moving up a tier or negotiating a BAA.
 If you operate in healthcare, legal, financial services, or any regulated industry, the absence of clearly published, included compliance is a risk factor, not just a missing feature.
 For the cheapest options that include proper compliance, the field narrows significantly.